robisim74/angular-l10n/docs/spec/validation.md

 The number can be entered with or without the thousands separator.

 ### Parsing a number
-When the number is valid, you can get its value by the `parseNumber` method of `LocaleValidation`:
+You can get the value of a localized number by the `parseNumber` method of `LocaleValidation`:
 ```TypeScript
 parsedValue: number = null;